 Proceeds of the Bonds (or amounts exchanged therefor) provide funding for the Authority's mortgage purchase activities under the Program.
 The Authority is considering the possible use in the future of such proceeds and exchanged amounts to fund mortgage refinancing activities.
-Implementation by the Authority of such a mortgage refinancing program as part of the Program is likely to result in the prepayment of outstanding mortgage loans, including the Mortgage Loans, with a corresponding redemption at par of Bonds secured by such Mortgage Loans in accordance with the redemption provisions of the respective Series Indenture.
+The Authority is working to establish an active Refinancing Program in the Non-Qualified Single Family Mortgage Program to meet current market needs of Eligible Borrowers.
+The Authority may purchase Mortgage Loans including both first and second mortgages that may be amortized over periods of up to forty (40) years in this program.
+Implementation by the Authority of such a mortgage refinancing program as part of the Program may result in the prepayment of outstanding mortgage loans, including the Mortgage Loans, with a corresponding redemption at par of Bonds secured by such Mortgage Loans in accordance with the redemption provisions of the respective Series Indenture.
 See "Part II - CERTAIN BONDOWNERS' RISKS - Considerations Regarding Redemption."